emissary-ingress/emissary/DevDocumentation/gnu-make.md

       target2: deps
       	command to run

-  Because of this, if you have a command that generates multiple, outputs, it _must_ be a pattern rule:
+  Because of this, if you have a command that generates multiple outputs, it _must_ be a pattern rule:

       %.c %.h: %.y